Leen-QM/Blog/week6.md

 The final prototype successfully demonstrated the potential of combining RFID technology, interactive 3D models, and personalized audio guides to create a more engaging museum experience.
 Visitors could scan their wristbands to explore artifacts through interactive 3D models and hear detailed audio explanations in their preferred language.
 ![image](https://github.com/user-attachments/assets/64e39fc0-eb1a-4073-84b0-0595988a6233)

 Throughout this project, I gained hands-on experience in integrating RFID technology with a Raspberry Pi to provide personalized experiences based on user interactions with wristbands.
 I also learned to create a web interface and insert 3D models with iframes, which helped me improve my grasp of web development and third-party content integration.
-Along the way, I faced challenges such as ensuring smooth hardware-software integration,and managing 3D model loading times.
-Overcoming these obstacles improved my troubleshooting and problem-solving skills.